eaitae/SubtitleSync/README.md

 ![Icon](https://media.discordapp.net/attachments/941386143168098406/951875051853054042/Untitleasdaasdsdd.png)

 I wanted to be sure the user would know when the execution was done.
-For that, I used a message.box and I set it to be the type "question", so I could notify that the execution was done and also ask what the user would like to do next.
+For that, I used a message.box and I set it to be the type "question", so I could notify when the execution was done and also ask what the user would like to do next.

 ![MessageBox](https://media.discordapp.net/attachments/941386143168098406/951876189818064916/Untitlgeasdaasdsdd.png)